ASCA Ethical Standards for School Counselors

 - School counselors discuss and seek resolution directly with the colleague whose behavior is in question unless the behavior is unlawful, abusive, egregious or dangerous, in which case proper school or community authorities are contacted.

-- Define the problem emotionally and intellectually
+- Define the ethical dilemma.

-- Determine potential courses of action and their consequences
+- Determine potential courses of action and their consequences.

-- Evaluate the selected action
+- Evaluate the selected action.

-- Implement the course of action
+- Implement the course of action and analyze the outcome.

 Assent: to demonstrate agreement when a student is not competent to give informed consent to counseling or other services the school counselor is providing.